kekearif/KACircleCropViewController/README.md

      dismissViewControllerAnimated(false, completion: nil)
     }
 ```
-A demo project can be found in the repository :smiley:
+A demo project can be found in the repository.

 #Requirements
 Swift 2.1.1

 #License
 KACircleCropViewController is licensed under the MIT License, please see the [LICENSE](LICENSE.md) file.
+Pull requests and contributions always welcome :smiley: